Chorwe/alx-pre_course/0x01-git/README.md

-The world is my oyster
+The world is my oyster, I must shine!